Ephemera, No. 01

 I've found immense joy and satisfaction in perusing the vintage paper fair over the years.
 I can easily spend an hour rifling through a single box of postcards or a few hours sifting through postage!
 The fair provides such a wondrous and patient way to connect with another era, all through vintage postcards (mostly), letterhead, postage stamps, travel ephemera, books and catalogs, and posters.

-At the fair, I spend most of my energy amidst the postcards, which the dealers have carefully organized into categories (thankfully!).
+At the fair, I spend most of my energy rifling through the postcards, which the dealers carefully organize into categories (thankfully!).
 I typically peruse the various Los Angeles neighborhoods first, then places where I have pen pals and, if there's time, topics that include postal or printing or floral or etiquette-related postcards.

 The postcard backs are revealing as well, with its evidence of postage art and postage rates, not to mention the (typically) impeccable penmanship of the sender and the contents of his or her message.
 From Stella in California to A. Mitchell in Washington, December 1907: "Hurry and sell out and come South.
 Wish we could spend Xmas together."